-If you're looking for the best baby gifts, the best baby toys stimulate their senses, focusing on the contrast they are able to see or the sounds and movements they can make themselves.
+If you're looking for the best baby gifts, the best baby toys engage them, focusing on the contrast they are able to see or the sounds and movements they can make themselves.

-“Infants are really learning about their place in the world, so the best toys give them some sense of feedback,” said Tovah Klein, director of the Barnard College Center for Toddler Development and author of “How Toddlers Thrive,” citing the classic baby rattle. “'I hit this and it moves’ is the beginning of having a sense of their place in the world.”
+“Infants are really learning about their place in the world, so the best toys give them some sense of feedback,” said Tovah Klein, director of the Barnard College Center for Toddler Development and author of “How Toddlers Thrive.”
+She cited the classic baby rattle as a good example. “'I hit this and it moves’ is the beginning of having a sense of their place in the world.”

 Babies also explore with their mouths, so look for toys that aren’t choking hazards (obviously) and might be interesting to a tiny tongue.
 And keep it simple.

-These are the best baby girl gifts and baby boy gifts, according to child development experts.
+These are the best gifts for baby boys and girls in 2019, according to child development experts.

-This rattle is easy to hold, responds to baby’s movement and uses the primary colors they see best.
+This rattle is easy to hold, responds to a baby’s movements and uses the primary colors they see best.

-This simple wood toy is a rattle and teether, in Baby's favorite bright colors.
+This simple wood toy is a rattle and teether and comes in Baby's favorite bright colors.